Taking the stock’s historical valuation into consideration

 Relying on a composite indicator rather than stand-alone indicators

 When we rely on several standalone indicators, we face several problems.
 The first is not knowing the decision to take when different indicators give you different conclusions.

-For example, this is the valuation of Apple stock from the same research firm using different methods.
+For example, this is the valuation of Apple stock as at end 2019 from the same research firm using different methods.
 Which number do you rely on?
-Should you not at least see if visually stock prices of Apple follow Earnings Power Value, Net Current Asset Value or the various other indicators?
-If not, how do you decide which one to base your decision on, especially if choosing Earnings Power Value would mean that Apple’s stock is extremely overvalued and choosing Discounted Cash Flow would mean that it is extremely undervalued.
+Should we not first determine if the stock prices of Apple follow Earnings Power Value, Net Current Asset Value or the various other indicators?
+If not, how do you decide which one to base our decision on?
+If we choose Earnings Power Value, it would mean that Apple’s stock is extremely overvalued and if we choose Discounted Cash Flow it would mean that it is extremely undervalued.

 When you use standalone indicators, each one may give you a different signal as to whether the stock is undervalued or overvalued.
 When you use combined rather than standalone indicators, you will not experience this problem because the composite indicator always give you the best correlation with the stock price and it gives you only one conclusion as to whether the stock is overvalued or undervalued.
 This allows you to effectively screen for undervalued stocks.
 To find out more, click here.